teresafernandes/ExceptionalInterfaceStudy/README.md

 (iii) List of method-exception pairs identified for the Hibernate API;

-(iv) List of method-exception pairs identified for the Spring API.
+(iv) List of method-exception pairs identified for the Spring API;

+(v) Methods of 100 most popular Java APIs extracted from Maven.
+They are distinguished by the existence of documented exceptions or by occurrence in StackOVerflow posts.